Home | Volume 15 | Article number 1

 Determination of total phenols: plant extracts phenolic content was measured via the Folin-Ciocalteau method using 80% methanol extraction.
 Phenolics were measured using spectrophotometry at 769 nm and expressed as milligrams of equivalent garlic acid per gram of dry extract.

-Phytochemical profiling of C. lanuginosus and M. pyrifera stem and leaf Methanolic extract: with a few adjustments, the plant extracts were analyzed using gas chromatography-mass spectrometry (GC-MS) as described by by Olivia NU et al. [22].
+Phytochemical profiling of C. lanuginosus and M. pyrifera stem and leaf Methanolic extract: with a few adjustments, the plant extracts were analyzed using gas chromatography-mass spectrometry (GC-MS) as described by Olivia NU et al. [22].
 One (1) mL of methanol was dissolved with 100 mg of sample.
 The mixture underwent a 10-second vortex, a 10-minute sonication, and a 5-minute 14,000 rpm centrifugation.
 To prepare 100 ng/μL, the supernatant was separated and diluted.
 Three replicates were used for the analysis.
 The mass spectrometer differentiated the metabolites, which were used to quantify the compounds.
 Using retention durations and mass spectra comparable to standards (where available) along with the National Institute of Standards and Technology (NSIT) database, the found compounds were identified using the Automated Mass Spectral Deconvolution and Identification System (AMDIS) program.
 To identify the discovered chemicals, comparison with the spectra of known compounds from the literature was also performed.

 Test organisms: the selected bacterial strains for this study were gram-positive bacteria Bacillus subtilis American Type Culture Collection (ATCC 6633), Staphylococcus aureus (ATCC 25923) and gram-negative bacteria Pseudomonas aeruginosa (ATCC 27853), Escherichia coli (ATCC 25922) and the fungus Candida albicans (ATCC 90028).
 The organisms were from a culture collection kept at the Government of Kenya (GOK) Laboratory, Department of Botany, Jomo Kenyatta University of Agriculture and Technology.
 The bacteria were cultured on nutrition agar and kept on nutrient agar slants in order to determine their purity.